jusbuckingham/spikezone/README.md

 - Social Sharing Option.
 - Timer and score card.
 - Bring in fresh images at the top via imdb api.
+- 'Next Question' button that appears only once the correct answer is selected.

 # Initial Wireframe
 ![Getting Started](./wireframe-spikezone.png)